Earn2Trade Blog

 Andy Krieger at Bankers Trust

 The time spent at Salomon helped set up Andy Krieger to move on to bigger things.
 His next position was at Bankers Trust in 1986.
-They gave Andy a $700 million trading limit, with the standard limit for their traders being only $50m.
+They gave Andy a $700 million trading limit, with the standard limit for their traders being only $50 million.
 This limit would certainly be put to use.

 The impetus for Andy’s most notable trade would come from Black Monday.
 On Monday, October 19, 1987, the stock markets fell 22% in a devastating crash.
 It is the largest single-day decline in history.
 One week after this is when Andy made his big move.
 He had analyzed the New Zealand dollar (the Kiwi) and decided it was overvalued and open to an attack.
 Krieger used his huge trading limit and leverage as high as 400 to 1 in an all-out assault on the Kiwi.
 Krieger claims that his short selling actually dwarfed the size of the entire New Zealand money supply.